 - Rice mills have not been fully modernized to ensure high quality grinding and reduce the percentage of broken rice.
 Typical rice mills have a Rubber Roll Sheller where the percentage of broken rice is higher than modern rice mills under Runner Sheller.
 Thus, head rice obtained from the milling of conventional mills becomes costly due to the high percentage of broken rice.

 - Lack of proper preparation for the production of the sufficient amount of seed required for rice cultivation for export purposes.

-- Nowadays basmati rice is facing a problem with the smell, because the intensity of the odour in traditional basmati varieties is not as high as in the past.
+- Nowadays basmati rice is facing a problem with the smell because the intensity of the odor in traditional basmati varieties is not as high as in the past.